moreen19/Kaggle-ML-auto-complete-recommeder-challange-using-KNN/README.md

 # Kaggle-ML-auto-complete-recommeder-challenge-using-KNN.

-Building an auto-complete feature for citizen science checklist submissions(Group project)
+Building an auto-complete feature for citizen science checklist submissions

-In this project we try to create a recommender system that can be used to impute the missing values in the ebirds data set.we work with the training data set which has complete and accurate values and use that to train our algorithim which then is used to recommend possible bird values in the test data set where we have soft zero values.
+In this project i try to create a recommender system that can be used to impute the missing values in the ebirds data set.we work with the training data set which has complete and accurate values and use that to train our algorithim which then is used to recommend possible bird values in the test data set where we have soft zero values.

 ## Preprocessing data